 Annual interest amounts can now easily be determined simply by reviewing an emailed Savings Bond Statement each December.

 Once you choose to report interest earned annually on savings bonds, you must continue to do so for all the bonds you own, and any new bond purchases.

 When redeeming bonds, all of the interest income earned needs to be reported on a Federal Income Tax Return (unless interest was previously reported).
 If there is a large amount of interest, it could adversely affect social security benefits.

 When cashing in (paper) bonds, the difference between the purchase price and the cash-in value is considered report-able interest income.

 Any interest earned amounts over $10 will result in the issuance of a 1099-INT either on the spot or mailed in the first few months of the following year after redemption.
 This amount should be included on ones Federal Income Tax return in the year the bond was redeemed.

 Luckily for bond owners, online calculators, bond management and SavingsBonds.com‘s Cash-In Reports©, indicate annual interest earned amounts each December.
 Additionally, bond owners can also review a list of redeemed bonds for that year and learn the amount of interest income they will eventually have report at tax time.

-SavingsBonds.com’s complimentary calculator provides current values, interest rates, financial, timing and tax information via a color-coded, Savings Bond Inventory Report including a “what this means to you” explanation.
-For bond management services, updated values along with important maturity and tax alerts, via monthly e-Bond Statements, sign up for a free 14 day trial of SavingsBonds.com’s unique VIP Membership.
+SavingsBonds.com’s complimentary Calculator provides current values, interest rates, financial, timing and tax information via a color-coded, Savings Bond Inventory Report© including a “what this means to you” explanation.
+For savings bond management services & updated values via monthly e-Bond Statements with important alerts, sign up for a free 14 day trial of SavingsBonds.com’s unique VIP Membership.